Katie Noonan: 2007: Skin and Second Skin

 Noonan recorded a solo album entitled Skin at Sydney's Linear Recording in 2006.
 Produced by Andrew Klippel, Skin was released on 11 August 2007 and debuted at number 6 on the ARIA Top 50 album charts and number 1 on the Australian ARIA Top 20 album chart.
 The debut single, "Time To Begin", debuted at number 30 on the ARIA Top 50.

 Following the success of the remix of "Time To Begin", Noonan collaborated with John Course and Mr Timothy.
 The collaboration involved the re-recording of Noonan's vocal tracks and a dance version of her solo album was released under the title Second Skin.

 On 22 February 2008, Noonan was a support act for Cyndi Lauper at King's Park Botanic Gardens, Perth, Western Australia, and was invited on stage by Lauper to sing along to "Girls Just Want to Have Fun".
 Also in 2008, Noonan was featured as the vocalist in Telstra's "I Am Australian" series of advertisements.

 2008: Blackbird: The Music of Lennon and McCartney

 Noonan released a jazz album of Lennon and McCartney cover versions in 2008 entitled Blackbird: The Music of Lennon and McCartney.

 2010: Emperor's Box

 The Katie Noonan and the Captains' album Emperor's Box was created over a three-year period and is Noonan's second release for Sony Music.
-Noonan wrote all of the songs and collaborated with the following artists during the recording of the album: Tim Finn (Split Enz), Sia, Don Walker (Cold Chisel), Josh Pyke and Australian writer/poet Tom Shapcott.
+She wrote all of the songs and collaborated with the following artists during the recording of the album: Tim Finn (Split Enz), Sia, Don Walker (Cold Chisel), Josh Pyke and Australian writer/poet Tom Shapcott.
 The album was co-produced by Noonan and Nick DiDia (Pearl Jam, Bruce Springsteen, Stone Temple Pilots, Powderfinger).
 It was preceded by the single "Page One" released in February.